AI Tools for Students and Productivity – My Step-by-Step Guide 🚀

 - This app makes presentations automatically.
 I typed in “The Future of Renewable Energy,” and it generated slides with graphics, icons, and a layout that looked like I paid a designer.

-- What I love most: It’s collaborative, so if you’re doing a group project, everyone can edit without ruining the design.
+- What I love most is that It’s collaborative, so if you’re doing a group project, everyone can edit without ruining the design.

 - Official site: Beautiful.ai